-"being in full accord" (being united in soul) "being of one mind" (thinking the same thing)
+"being in full accord" (being united in soul)

+"being of one mind" (thinking the same thing)

 Do you see the repeat words in this verse?
 "One" and "same."
-You'll recall that before Jesus even established His church, He prayed that all those who would believe in Him might be one, even as He and the Father were one (John 17:20-23).
+You will recall that before Jesus even established His church, He prayed that all those who would believe in Him might be one, even as He and the Father were one (John 17:20-23).
 And then Paul, in Ephesians, described Christians as those who were identified as one body, indwelt by one Spirit, called to one hope, and having one Lord, one faith, one baptism, one God and Father of us all who is over all and through all and in all (Eph.
 4:4-6).
-Oneness is a fundamental characteristic of the church.